-Most users exert effort into researching for the best HP computer, ensuring they get a worthwhile investment with their hard-earned money.
+Most users exert effort into researching for the best HP computers, laptops, and notebooks, ensuring they get a worthwhile investment with their hard-earned money.
 They store it in a case to keep it away from harmful elements and do other preventive measures to protect it.
 However, there are times that users commit mistakes which are normal but can be avoided by keeping the following points in mind.

 Don’t cover your computer with blankets

 As much as possible, keep your HP laptop away from blankets or any surface that can suffocate it.
 These surfaces can block the air that the fans pull in order to cool the computer’s internal components while running or charging.
 Place the computer on a lap desk or any flat solid surface, instead, to allow it to breathe, cooling its internal parts and keeping its performance stable.

 Avoid drinking over your laptop

 If you have a habit of placing your drink near your laptop while it’s running, then you need to rectify it.
 This is because if you spill liquid onto the HP laptop or notebook, it can cause damage to its essential parts like chips and components.
 So, make sure that you place your drinks away from your keyboard.
 Also, avoid eating above your keyboard since the food’s crumbs and particles can go to its crevices, causing problems later on.

 Put your Computer in a case